Health Centre IADT

 How do I contact the service?

-Please call in any afternoon to register and make an appointment.
+Please call in any Morning to our Student Health Administrator to register and /or make an appointment with the Doctor or Onsite Nurse.
 Alternatively, you can phone 01-2394760.

 How to contact GP out of hour’s service?